-For additional information, or to schedule a visit, please contact: Admissions Bushnell University 828 E. 11th Avenue Eugene, OR 97401-3745 Phone: 541-684-7343 E-mail: admissions@bushnell.edu Website: www.bushnell.edu
+For additional information, or to schedule a visit, please contact:

+Phone: 541-684-7201 E-mail: admissions@bushnell.edu

-Two-Year Associate Degree Programs
+Two-Year Associate's Degree Programs

 Associate of Arts: General Studies

 The associate of arts degree is awarded in general studies and serves as a foundation for continuing on to complete Bachelor of Arts studies.
 It also offers enough elective credits to specialize in a particular field.